Skip to main content

 Cost Considerations & Multi-Site Challenges

-The issue for organizations with multiple websites: Most 3rd party tool pricing is "per site," which can be expensive for organizations with many sites in their ecosystem.
-Some vendors may offer .edu pricing or bulk discounts, but that varies by provider.
+The issue for organizations with multiple websites: Most 3rd party tools are priced per site, which can become expensive for large ecosystems.
+Some vendors offer .edu or bulk discounts.

 Technical Implementation Options